-Because of their smaller size they are unable to produce much venom and have small fangs.
-So it's unlikely that it can deliver a fatal bite to a human adult, but in some rare cases they have been fatal.
+Because of their smaller size, they are unable to produce much venom and have small fangs.
+So it's unlikely that it can deliver a fatal bite to a human adult, but in some rare cases, they have been fatal.

-Its bite can however be very painful giving the victim quite an unpleasant time for a few days.
+Its bite can however, be very painful giving the victim quite an unpleasant time for a few days.
 However if the incident involves children may result in hospitalization, and there have been also reports of necrosis and loss of digits occurring.

 Diet / Feeding

-The pigmy rattlesnake like all other rattlesnakes is a carnivore, and their preys consist of many different animals, including mice, small rates, small squirrels, birds, and other reptiles like lizards, frogs, toads and even other snakes.
+The pigmy rattlesnake like all other rattlesnakes is a carnivore, and their preys consist of many different animals, including mice, small rats, small squirrels, birds, and other reptiles like lizards, frogs, toads and even other snakes.
 They may also eat insects like centipedes and spiders as well.